Forthcoming Decisions

 27/09/2022 - Youth Justice Board Annual Report

-to review the Youth Justice Board annual plan.
-The plan sets out
+Youth Justice Board annual plan.
+The plan sets out the priorities

-the priorities and strategic goals of the Youth Justice Board and
+and strategic goals of the Youth Justice Board and operational

 This report highlights the current priority areas raised by the